Candidate48/junit4Wiki/Categories.md

 * The type of automated tests: UnitTests, IntegrationTests, SmokeTests...
 * How quick the tests execute: SlowTests, QuickTests
 * In which part of the build process the tests should be executed: NightlyBuildTests

+This is also often used to mark tests with project specific flags.